neoclide/coc.nvim/Readme.md

 possible to avoid conflict with your other plugins.

 **❗️Important**: Some Vim plugins could change key mappings.
-Please use `:verbose imap <tab>` to make sure that your keymap has taken effect.
+Please use command like`:verbose imap <tab>` to make sure that your keymap has taken effect.

 ```vim
 " Set internal encoding of vim, not needed on neovim, since coc.nvim using some